What is starch in food?

 Are legumes good for you?

 Legumes do have some starch but most of it is amylose; the form that is more resistant to enzyme action because of its helical structure.
 They also have large amounts of fibre and protein which further restrict the rapid formation of glucose in the gut.
-They are often eaten with starches to lower the GI of wheat, corn and rice.
+They are often eaten with grains to lower the GI of wheat, corn and rice.

 Succotash limas and mealie pips in butter